aquasecurity/cloudsploit/README.md

 ## Other Notes

 When using the [hosted scanner](https://cloudsploit.com/scan), you will be able to see an intuitive visual representation of the scan results.
-In CloudSploit's console, printable scan results look as folllows:
+In CloudSploit's console, printable scan results look as follows:

 [<img src="https://cloudsploit.com/images/printable-report.png">](https://console.cloudsploit.com/signup)